-Prerequisites: COS216.
-Offered: Spring, odd # years
+Prerequisites: COS 216 with C- or higher.
+Offered: Spring, odd # years.

-COS450 • Humans and Computers.
-3 Credits.
+COS 450 • Humans and Computers 3 Credits

 Examines the ways that humans and computers interact.
 Issues in user experience and human-machine interaction are explored.
 Christian and professional ethics in the development and application of computing technology are extensively examined.

-COS490 • Topics in Computer Science.
-3 Credits.
+COS 490 • Topics in Computer Science 3 Credits

-A seminar to provide an in-depth survey of a recent trend or field in the rapidly changing discipline of computer science.
+An in-depth survey of a recent trend or field in the rapidly changing discipline of computer science.
 Students work on a significant project and explore the future implications of the current topic.